PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 > echo ". /opt/OpenFOAM/OpenFOAM-2.4.x/etc/bashrc" >> $SINGULARITY_ENVIRONMENT
 > ~~~
 > {: .singularity}
-> - This is the whole file!
+> - This is the whole definition file for the conversion to singularity.
 Very simple!
 > - The singularity image will be built from the Pawsey one: `pawsey/openfoam:2.4.x`
 > - The image in the `From:` command need to exist in the DockerHub registry (repository)
 > - The first two lines in the `%post` section instructs the builder to use `bash` as the shell
 > - This is needed because OpenFOAM scripts have some instructions that can only be interpreted by `bash` (called bash-isms by geeks)
-> - The last line writes the instruction of sourcing the bashrc file every time the container is used {: .solution}
+> - The last line writes the instruction of sourcing the bashrc file every time the a container instance is created with this image
->
+{: .callout}

-> ## Steps for porting the image into Singularity:
+> ## G.I Steps for porting the image into Singularity:
 > 1. cd into the `02_PortingToSingularity` directory
 >    ~~~
 >    ubuntu@vm:*-2.4.x$ cd 02_PortingToSingularity